cloud-66-internal/help.cloud66.com/_skycap/the-basics/concepts-and-terminology.md

 ***Note***

 In this context, **outside world** is used for any client of your service that's not inside the container.
-This includes any of your other services running on other stacks.
+This includes any of your other services running on other environments.

-<h2 id="continuous-deployment-pipeline">Container Deployment pipeline (CDP)</h2>
+## Container Deployment pipeline (CDP)

 Modern software development - particularly for SaaS and web applications - requires more flexibility and agility than more traditional models.
 Software needs to change more frequently to accommodate changes in everything from underlying technologies to customer expectations.
 New features or fixes need to be shipped quickly.
 You can no longer set aside an entire day to handle a deployment.